 Additional band website design features

 The rest of the pages on the site contain all of the information newcomers and longtime fans alike need.
 Each individual page displays a different featured image in its header.
 These range from action shots on stage to candid photos to show band members’ personalities.
 In particular, I am very happy with how the Song Lyrics page developed.
 I created an anchored list which comprises of all of the songs in my arsenal.
 Each section contains the verses, bridges, and choruses for the songs.
 If a song was featured on an album, I added its individual Bandcamp player above the lyrics.
 This way, the site’s visitors can listen along to the song while they read the words.
-The Biography page provides the details on the band’s history, then features clips of glowing album reviews at the bottom.

-I update my blog every so often with news to keep everyone in the loop.
+I update the blog every so often with news to keep everyone in the loop.
 The blog archive page shows a list of the most recent news entries.
 Each one displays the featured image above an excerpt, which fans can click in order to read the full entry.
 Next to the blog, in the sidebar, the booking call to action button reappears above the Upcoming Shows feed.
 Finally, I set up a store page on the site so that I could sell my merchandise directly.
 I factored in shipping from my account and created secure buttons so fans who can’t attend a show can still buy our shirts, CDs, stickers, and buttons.

 Contact me today for your band website design